Multi-scale clustering and source separation of InSight mission seismic data: Results

 \subsection{Training details of the factorial variational autoencoder}

-We utilized the data recorded during 2019~\cite{InSightSEIS} to train the fVAE.
+We utilized the entire data recorded during the InSight mission \cite{Service_2019} to train the fVAE.
 During training, we randomly reserved $10\%$ of the data as validation data for tuning a set of hyperparameters.
-Following the approach of \citet{barkaoui2021anatomy}, we employed nine clusters at each time-scale.
-The fVAE was trained using the architecture outlined in section~\ref{app:architecture}, employing a hidden dimension of 1024 and a latent dimension of 32.
-The Adam optimization algorithm~\cite{kingma2014adam} was employed with a learning rate of $10^{-3}$.
-Training was conducted for $1000$ epochs, utilizing a batch size of $16384$.
-To address non-differentiability concerns, we utilized the Gumbel-Softmax distribution, enabling a differentiable approximate sampling mechanism for categorical variables~\cite{Jang17}.
+Following the approach of \cite{BarkaouiEtAl_2021}, we employed nine clusters at each timescale (see \cref{app:all_results} of the Appendix for a discussion on correspondence with results in \cite{BarkaouiEtAl_2021}).
+Key hyperparameters—such as the number of clusters, dimensionality of the latent space, learning rate, batch size, and network architecture—were selected based on a combination of prior knowledge, grid search, and empirical validation.
+Specifically, the fVAE was trained using the architecture outlined above, employing a hidden dimension of 1024 and a latent dimension of 32.
+The Adam optimization algorithm \cite{KingmaEtAl_2014b} was employed with a learning rate of $10^{-3}$, chosen via grid search for stability.
+A batch size of $16384$ was used to maximize parallelism within the limits of GPU memory.
+Network architecture choices were guided by the complexity of the input features and validated through the accuracy in reconstructing the input pyramidal scattering spectra (cf. \cref{fig:app_decoder_scale-1,fig:app_decoder_scale-2,fig:app_decoder_scale-3,fig:app_decoder_scale-4} in \cref{app:fvae_reconstruction} of the Appendix), while avoiding overfitting.
+To address non-differentiability concerns associated with the categorical distribution learning, we utilized the Gumbel-Softmax distribution, enabling a differentiable approximate sampling mechanism for categorical variables \cite{JangEtAl_2017}.
 The initial temperature parameter for the Gumbel-Softmax distribution was set to $1.0$, and we exponentially decayed the temperature to a minimum value of $0.5$.
-Training takes approximately eight hours on a Tesla V100.
+Training takes approximately 51 hours on a Tesla V100 GPU, typically converging within this time frame as indicated by the plateauing of the ELBO and stabilization of cluster assignments.
+We repeated the training with multiple different random seeds and observed relatively good stability; specifically, the main clusters remained consistent across runs, though minor histogram variations were present, possibly due to data points lying near the boundaries of different mixture components.